Single-Cell-Academy/genap2_galaxy_tools_dev/setting_up_galaxy_container.md

 enable log rotation, otherwise error logs can clog the system and create problems for other users containers.

-In your /etc/galaxy/galaxy/yml search for the following option:
+In your /etc/galaxy/galaxy/yml search for the following option and uncomment.

 ``` bash
 nano /etc/galaxy/galaxy.yml